 The Howard University Department of Public Safety is responsible for maintaining the safety and security strategies for the university community.
-We solicit your
+We solicit your support and active participation in our safety and security efforts.
+We further challenge you as members of this

-- A progressive highly visible patrol force covering more areas of the campus - A robust mass notification system known as "ALERT -HU" - The HU Guardian Service which is a free cell-phone based personal panic alarm system, which can also serve as a personal security monitoring device. - An expansive Emergency Blue Light system which covers many areas of our campus. - Enhanced Technology Access Control and Video Surveillance - Predictive Analysis - Problem Solving - A Residence Hall Security Initiative designed to fully secure all living quarters for our residential students. - A proactive Crime Prevention Program, designed to educate and inform all university personnel on the "best practices" to take to avoid becoming a victim. - And a vibrant partnership with various student groups, our staff, and faculty, as well as with the D.C.
+- A progressive highly visible patrol force covering more areas of the campus - A robust mass notification system known as "ALERT-HU" - The HU Guardian Service which is a free cell-phone based personal panic alarm system, which can also serve as a personal security monitoring device. - An expansive Emergency Blue Light system which covers many areas of our Campus. - Enhanced Technology - Access Control and Video Surveillance - Predictive Analysis - Problem Solving - A Residence Hall Security Initiative designed to fully secure all living quarters for our residential students. - A proactive Crime Prevention Program, designed to educate and inform all university personnel on the "best practices" to take to avoid becoming a victim. - And a vibrant partnership with various student groups, our staff, and faculty, as well as with the D.C.
 Metropolitan Police Department, and our other law enforcement partners.

-I hope that you find the 2013 Annual Security and Fire Safety Report to be informative and helpful.
-The safety and security policies have been developed to create an environment supportive of education, research and extracurricular activities.
-Preventing and reducing crime effectively in our community means that we need your help, support and cooperation.
-If you have any questions or would like any additional information about safety and security at Howard University, visit www.howard.edu/public safety; contact any of our officers on patrol; or call 202-806-1100 for assistance.
+I hope that you find the 2014 Annual Security and Fire Safety Report to be informative and helpful.
+The safety and security policies have been developed to create an environment supportive of education, research, and extracurricular activities.
+Preventing and reducing crime effectively in our community means that we need your help, support, and cooperation.
+If you have any questions or would like any additional information about safety and security at Howard University, visit www.howard.edu/public safety; contact any of our officers on patrol or call 202-806-1100 for assistance.

-Brian K. Jordan

-Chief of Police/Executive Director for Safety and Security
+Brian K. Jordan Chief of Police Executive Director for Safety and Security